builab/microduplicate_screener/README.md

 **NOTE:** If multiple shot per hole is used, all the shots from the same holes should be duplicated.
 You can use this pattern to recognize whether the duplicate is true duplicate.

+**NOTE:** The micrograph order is sorted by alphabettical after reading from the star file.
+So if your micrographs are not in alphabetial order, the script will not work.

 ## Installation